Coyle, Krejci score for Bruins in 2-0 win over Hurricanes

+BOSTON (AP) — Jaroslav Halak celebrated his 500th career game with a shutout and the Boston Bruins extended their winning streak to eight in a row.

-BOSTON (AP) — Charlie Coyle scored late in the third period, Jaroslav Halak stopped 24 shots for his second shutout of the season, and the Boston Bruins beat the Carolina Hurricanes 2-0 Tuesday night for their eighth straight win.
+Halak stopped 24 shots for his second shutout of the season, and the Bruins scored twice late in the third period to beat the Carolina Hurricanes 2-0 Tuesday night.

-David Krejci also scored for Boston, just 1:08 after Coyle got the Bruins on the scoreboard.
+“In my opinion, he’s a No. 1 goalie in this league.
+He’s proven that,” Boston coach Bruce Cassidy said of Halak.
+“He plays great for us and gives us a chance to win every night.”

+Charlie Coyle broke a scoreless tie with 4:05 remaining in the third and David Krejci scored again for Boston just 1:08 later.
+It was more than enough offense for Halak, who faced only six shots in the third period as Boston controlled much of the final 20 minutes.

+“Tough lesson again.
+Unfortunately, we’ve had a few too many of those this year,” Hurricanes coach Rod Brind’Amour said

-Both goalies took shutouts deep into the third before Coyle redirected a pass from Brad Marchand past Reimer with 4:05 left.
+Both goalies took shutouts deep into the third before Coyle redirected a pass from Brad Marchand past Reimer.

-Boston struck again quickly on Krejci’s shot from the point as the Bruins extended their longest winning streak of the season and improved to 9-0-3 in their last 12 games.
+Boston struck again quickly when Krejci tipped in McAvoy’s shot from the point as the Bruins extended their longest winning streak of the season and improved to 9-0-3 in their last 12 games.

+“It definitely wasn’t easy, but it’s good to know that we can win different ways,” Krejci said.

 The Bruins haven’t lost since falling at Detroit 4-2 on Nov.
 8.